vnknt/c_game_project/README.md

 ## Development

-Since Allegro is a 2D game library, and my project is making a 3D game, I had some many limitations because I could just draw 2D graphics.
+Since Allegro is a 2D game library, and my project was making a 3D game, I had many limitations because I could just draw 2D graphics.
 After a while, I decided to use perspective drawing to make 3D-like game.
 It means that, if an object gets closer to the player (or screen) it should get bigger.
 By using this technique, I created a 3d-like game.

 ## The Game